 Bento boxes with chopsticks Photo by kofookoo.de on Unsplash Bento is a tasty lunch box that every Japanese is familiar with.
 Everyone has his own favorite bento and memories with them.
 They use color and arrangement...

 This Kamon represents the Japanese family name “Kato” Japan has a vast number of last names.
-It originated around the 12th century and became official after the Meiji restoration in the 19th century.
-Many of...
+Many of them originated around the 12th century and became official after the Meiji restoration in the 19th...

 Kamon: the Symbol of Japanese Family Identity

-Uesugizasa Kamon, the Japanese family crest is an indication of a family’s origins.
+Uesugizasa Kamon, the Japanese family crest, indicates a family’s origins.
 Unlike the coat of arms, it doesn’t belong to an individual but to a family.
-Foreigners can have one if they wish...
+Foreigners can have one if they wish.
+Inheriting the...

 Kamon Story: Based on True Unsolved Murder

 Maru-ni Agehacho The murder occurred in 1906.
-It is treated as one of the unsolved cases because the statute of limitations for the murder has passed.
-Renowned novelist, Seicho Matsumoto wrote a story out of it and...
+It is treated as one of the unsolved cases because the statute of limitations has passed.
+Renowned novelist Seicho Matsumoto wrote a story about it and added a...

 Samurai Kamon: Seven Notable Samurai Family Crests

 Japanese warlords are known to have many family crests.
-They carry them for different occasions.
-It often times represents their bloodlines.
-However, many cases show they are given by superiors or taken away from...
+They carry them for different occasions, and they often represent their bloodlines.
+However, many cases show that they are given by superiors or taken away from...

 Shintoism Essential Value: Impurity and Purification Rituals

-Shinto shrine gate in Nikko, Japan Shinto does not accept that human beings are born bad or impure; in fact, Shinto states that humans are born pure, and share in the divine soul.
-Badness, impurity, or sin are things...
+Shinto shrine gate in Nikko, Japan Shinto does not accept that human beings are born bad or impure; in fact, it states that humans are born pure and share in the divine soul.
+Badness, impurity, or sin come later in life...

 Shinto Rituals: Practices and Celebrations

 Shinto rituals have survived in close connection with the lives of the Japanese people.
-It is strongly reflected in modern Japanese people’s lives and daily activities.
+They are strongly reflected in modern Japanese people’s lives and daily activities.
 Japanese people have passed down these...